bkuhl/laravel-starter/README.md

 4. `docker exec -it $(docker ps -f name=fpm -q) php artisan clean:template` to strip out example migrations, seeds, tests, etc...

 Notes on developing:
-  - This uses [Laravel Elixir](https://laravel.com/docs/5.2/elixir) [:octocat:](https://github.com/laravel/elixir), which acts as an abstraction on top of Gulp
+  - This uses [Laravel Elixir](https://laravel.com/docs/master/elixir) [:octocat:](https://github.com/laravel/elixir), which acts as an abstraction on top of Gulp
   - Running `gulp` will provide linting according to the [realpage-ui/development-standards](https://github.com/realpage-ui/development-standards) for CSS and SCSS

+> If you intend to use Laravel Elixir, please read [https://github.com/realpage/laravel-starter/issues/29](https://github.com/realpage/laravel-starter/issues/29)

+#### Dockerhub Setup

+Create a repository that mirrors your GitHub namespace/repository except does not include dashes (DockerHub doesn't allow dashes).
+The travis configuration is already designed to handle this transition for you.
+An example of this would be:

+GitHub: my-namespace/my-new-project
+DockerHub: mynamespace/mynewproject

+#### Travis-CI Setup

+Configure the following environment variables:
+ * `DOCKER_EMAIL`
+ * `DOCKER_USERNAME`
+ * `DOCKER_PASSWORD`

+This user needs to have permission to write to the DockerHub repository so that it can push images.

 ### Development requirements